 Length of time to sleep baby the safe way

 Once again, the National Institute of Health, states that 90% of all SIDS death occur before a baby is 6 months old.
 That is huge!
-That means out of every 100 babies, 90 will die and only 10 will live.
+That means out of every 100 babies, 90 will die and only 10 will live before the age of 6-months from SIDS.
 That is tragic and need never happen.

 The danger for SIDS is so high that it’s recommended you do this with your baby until the age of 1-year and maybe longer.